mariadb-corporation/MaxScale/Documentation/Tutorials/MariaDB-Replication-Connection-Routing-Tutorial.md

 servers=dbserv1, dbserv2, dbserv3
 ```

-The final step in the service sections is to add the username and password that will be used to populate the user data from the database cluster.
-There are two options for representing the password, either plain text or encrypted passwords may be used.
-In order to use encrypted passwords a set of keys must be generated that will be used by the encryption and decryption process.
-To generate the keys use the maxkeys command and pass the name of the secrets file in which the keys are stored.
+The final step in the services section is to add the username and password that
+will be used to populate the user data from the database cluster.
+There are two
+options for representing the password, either plain text or encrypted passwords
+may be used.
+In order to use encrypted passwords a set of keys must be
+generated that will be used by the encryption and decryption process.
+To
+generate the keys use the `maxkeys` command and pass the name of the secrets
+file in which the keys are stored.

 ```
 maxkeys /var/lib/maxscale/.secrets
 ```

-Once the keys have been created the maxpasswd command can be used to generate the encrypted password.
+Once the keys have been created the maxpasswd command can be used to generate
+the encrypted password.

 ```
 maxpasswd plainpassword
 96F99AA1315BDC3604B006F427DD9484
 ```

-The username and password, either encrypted or plain text, are stored in the service section using the user and passwd parameters.
+The username and password, either encrypted or plain text, are stored in the
+service section using the user and passwd parameters.

 ```
 [Write-Service]